 Phillips 66 (PSX) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the oil refiner had lost 0.13% over the past month.
-This has lagged the Oils-Energy sector's gain of 6.91% and the S&P 500's gain of 3.82% in that time.
+Prior to today's trading, shares of the oil refiner had gained 2.89% over the past month.
+This has lagged the Oils-Energy sector's gain of 3.05% and the S&P 500's gain of 4.64% in that time.

-Investors will be hoping for strength from Phillips 66 as it approaches its next earnings release, which is expected to be January 31, 2023.
-In that report, analysts expect Phillips 66 to post earnings of $4.40 per share.
-This would mark year-over-year growth of 49.66%.
+Phillips 66 will be looking to display strength as it nears its next earnings release, which is expected to be January 31, 2023.
+In that report, analysts expect Phillips 66 to post earnings of $4.34 per share.
+This would mark year-over-year growth of 47.62%.
 Our most recent consensus estimate is calling for quarterly revenue of $36.85 billion, up 9.77% from the year-ago period.

 Investors should also note any recent changes to analyst estimates for Phillips 66.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 3.33% higher.
-Phillips 66 is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 7.41% higher.
+Phillips 66 currently has a Zacks Rank of #2 (Buy).

-Looking at its valuation, Phillips 66 is holding a Forward P/E ratio of 6.95.
-Its industry sports an average Forward P/E of 8.21, so we one might conclude that Phillips 66 is trading at a discount comparatively.
+Digging into valuation, Phillips 66 currently has a Forward P/E ratio of 7.18.
+This valuation marks a discount compared to its industry's average Forward P/E of 8.37.

-Meanwhile, PSX's PEG ratio is currently 0.39.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Oil and Gas - Refining and Marketing was holding an average PEG ratio of 0.6 at yesterday's closing price.
+We can also see that PSX currently has a PEG ratio of 0.4.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Oil and Gas - Refining and Marketing was holding an average PEG ratio of 0.84 at yesterday's closing price.